 The CA-10 panel interfaces with the SM-2 synthesizer.
-The synthesizer socket (designated SM-2 VOICE as: SYNTHESIZER) is situated on the right-hand side of the printed board, between the telephone line connector and the socket of OUT5, OUT6 outputs.
-The SM-2 synthesizer should be directly plugged into connector.
+The synthesizer socket (designated VOICE SM-2 as: SYNTHESIZER) is situated on the right-hand side of the printed board, between the telephone line connector and the socket of OUT5, OUT6 outputs.
+The SM-2 synthesizer directly plugged should be into connector.
 It is fitted with minijacks for playback of the message and "monitoring" of the telephone line.